 READING PROGRAMME

-Our Reading Programme offers regular reading time with supportive adults, helping students build the skills and confidence they need to succeed in school.
+Our Reading Programme offers regular reading time with supportive adults, helping students build the skills and confidence they need to be successful at school.

 How We Help